top

 Ancient culture of 60 thousand years gave the World its most exciting Contemporary Art

 Photo: Ronnie Tjampitjinpa born circa 1943.
 Ronnie Tjampitjinpa is one of Australia’s most important living Aboriginal artists amongst the first wave of artists effectively linking ancient stories with modern mediums.
-Ronnie Tjampitjinpa's work is represented in many public galleries and private collections in Australia, including the Australian National Gallery of Victoria, National Gallery of Australia, all Australian State galleries and outside Australia in many private and public collections.Ronnie Tjampitjinpa is one of Australia’s most important Aboriginal artists.
-Ronnie's works first appeared in Papunya Tula exhibitions during the 1970s, and later throughout the 1980s in commercial art galleries Sydney and Melbourne.
-Ronnie won the Alice Springs Art Prize in 1988, followed by major solo exhibitions at Gallery Gabrielle Pizzi in 1989 and 1990.
-Ronnie Tjampitjinpa is in the top 10 Most Collectable Australian Artists.
+Ronnie Tjampitjinpa's work is represented in many public galleries and private collections in Australia, including the Australian National Gallery of Victoria, National Gallery of Australia, all Australian State galleries and outside Australia in many private and public collections.Ronnie Tjampitjinpa is Australia’s important Aboriginal artist.
+His work first appeared in Papunya Tula exhibitions during the 1970s.
+In 1988 Tjampitjinpa won the Alice Springs Art Prize, followed by major solo exhibitions at Gallery Gabrielle Pizzi in 1989 and 1990.

 AUCTION Results